turingschool/career-development-curriculum-site/archive/week_4_networking_activity.md

 3. On the third tab, track the connections you are making while at Turing.
 This is where you can log the information from your [Week 2 Networking Activity](/module_one/week_2_networking_activity) and other connections you make as you continue through your Turing experience.
 As you look into making new connections, please check out the tips and networking groups listed [here](/resources/outreach_networking_resources).

 ### When to Complete This Activity
 Tracking your network will be ongoing, but please make sure to start your tracker by the end of Week 5.
-Please reach out to Allison (@allison_reu_singer on Slack) if you have any questions!

 **Standards covered in this activity:** [Networking Levels I, II, or III](/standards_and_rubric/index) as selected by the student